jgetzel/tank-rpg/README.md

 Top-down competitive multiplayer game made in Rust using Bevy

 ## Current usage
-There are two executables, client.exe and server.exe.
-The client will ask for a server address to connect to upon starting the game.
-Starting up the server will display an empty world as well as your local server address.
+Download and boot up the client executable from our releases to play!

+The client is capable of joining servers and hosting servers.
+If you would like to host a server without joining as a client, you can use our server executable.
+You may pass the `headless` arg to the server executable to run a lightweight headless version as well.
-Currently, the server defaults to hosting on port `1337`.
+Currently the server executable defaults to hosting on port `1337`.

+As the client you may host on any port that you'd like, and join servers by entering their address (e.g. `127.0.0.1:1337`)

-Very basic combat is now implemented, you can shoot bullets at other connected players to the server.
+Very basic combat is implemented.
+You can shoot bullets at other connected players on the server and that's about it (so far).
+Player's have their health displayed, there is a leaderboard noting kill counts for each player, and players respawn at the least crowded spawn location after 5 seconds.

-However, respawning is not implemented, so after a player despawns, they must restart their client and reconnect to play again.
+Next steps are to include a match timer, so matches can be finished with a final leaderboard, and implementing a simple map with collision and obstacles.

+Further in the future, the player will be able to equip skills dropped from other players, and level up based on kills.
+More complex movement and mechanics will be added such as dashing and bullet bouncing.